vocalpy/vocalpy/docs/user/howto/segmentation-ir-metrics.md

 ## Background

 The goal of our evaluation is to get a measure of how close the segments from an algorithm are to a segmentation created by a human annotator.
 We will call the annotation created by the human annotator the *ground truth* or *reference* segmentation, and we will call the output of an algorithm the *hypothesis*.
 In this case, the human annotator used a Graphical User Interface (GUI) to clean up segments produced by one of the algorithms we will look at.
 So it shouldn't be too surprising if that algorithm in particular does a pretty good job of getting close to the ground truth.
-The algorithm in question is :func:`vocalpy.segment.meansquared`.
+The algorithm in question is {py:func}`vocalpy.segment.meansquared`.
 This algorithm is used by a Matlab GUI `evsonganaly` originally developed by Evren Tumer in the Brainard Lab, as used in [Tumer Brainard 2007](https://www.nature.com/articles/nature06390).
 The version of the algorithm built into VocalPy is adapted from the Python implementation in the [`evfuncs` package](https://github.com/NickleDave/evfuncs).

 +++